VictorGamer072YT/rdr2-cleaner/README.md

 ## Building
 ### Running on Node
-1. Clone/Download the project and copy app.js and essentialFiles.js into the GTA 5 Installation root directory.
+1. Clone/Download the project and copy app.js and essentialFiles.js into the RDR 2 Installation root directory.

-2. Open Command Prompt inside the GTA V Installation root directory and run ```node app.js```
+2. Open Command Prompt inside the RDR 2 Installation root directory and run ```node app.js```

 ### Compiling a Windows Executable